ramblinjan/dirtychecking/readme.md

 [Initial can.compute.watch demo](./index.html)

 Seems like most implementations are not built with supporting legacy browsers in mind.
+[Angular's current implementation of dirty checking](https://docs.angularjs.org/guide/scope) is the closest to what we're trying to get, but Watchtower.js and Polymer's Observe-JS not so much.

 # Object.observe implementations